danvega/danvega-dev/blog/2017/07/05/read-json-data-spring-boot-write-database.md

 }
 ```

-If you run our application and look at the H2 Database console you can see the 10 records have been inserted.
+If you run our application and look visit the [H2 Database console](http://localhost:8080/h2-console) you should see the 10 records have been inserted.
+Congratulations, you just read data from a JSON file and inserted it into a database.

 ![Spring Boot H2 Console](./spring-boot-h2-console.png)